Logo XpertSource

 Facebook iconInstagram iconlinkedIn icon

-So, what do we mean by mortgage amortization?
-What is the maximum term you can get?
+But what exactly is a mortgage amortization period?
+What is the maximum number of years you can get?
 How is it calculated?
-This is what we will discuss in this article.
+These are the questions we will answer in this article.

 What is mortgage amortization?